kpr-rvit/Major-Project/README.md

-This project implements a Smart Agriculture Decision Support System (DSS) using Machine Learning (ML) and Complex Event Processing (CEP).
+This project implements Smart Agriculture Decision Support System (DSS) using Machine Learning (ML) and Complex Event Processing (CEP).
 The system predicts future environmental conditions, generates crop recommendations, and produces real-time alerts based on streaming agricultural data.

 Historical agricultural and weather data are used to train machine learning models.
 A stacked forecasting model combining LSTM, GRU, and XGBoost is used to predict environmental parameters such as temperature and humidity.
 A Random Forest classifier is implemented to recommend suitable crops based on user-provided weather and soil parameters.